 The trial began in December 2016, but after several postponements was stayed in February 2018 when the judge ruled that Bukovsky's health was too poor for him to testify, even from home by video.

-THE BOOK THEY WOULDN'T PUBLISH -- COMING TO KINDLE IN 2019
+THE BOOK THEY WOULDN'T PUBLISH in English

 Playwright Tom Stoppard, who dedicated his Every Good Boy Deserves Favour to Bukovsky, commented on the new edition: "This is a landmark book and a document that remains vital."